 9. Browsing, Shopping & Eating in colorful markets

 Never in shortage – every town, village, and side of the road seem to host a happening market in Thailand.
 Anything and everything is sold here and bargains are always to be found.
 And of course, where there’s a market – there’s always food.
 I wonder if Thai people ever cook at home because everywhere you look, rows and rows of street food stands are always part of the view.
 From the bizarre to the tropically sweet, it’s certainly the case of ‘eat-at-your-own-risk’, but sniffing from a safe distance can also be lots of fun.
 Of all the markets in Thailand, the best is the Chatuchak Weekend Market in Bangkok.
 It’s the largest market in the mega-city and as its name suggests – only takes place over the weekend.
 Say hello to the ‘coconut samurai’ at the entrance, buy Thai souvenirs by the bulk, and of course – see what’s happening in the outdoor ‘food court’.
+Lastly, if you want to relive the culinary magic back home, join a cooking class in Bangkok or in Chang Mai and learn the tricks of the trade.

 8. Time Traveling in Ayutthaya